EMPAT94/empat94.github.io/_gs/tutorial.md

 "...
 Oh you know, it's not like they teach anything meaningful.
 Plus, I had my exams coming up next week.
 I was summoned at a perfect time.
 Now I don't have to study anymore!" he grinned.

-"Haha", I laughed softly, choosing not to mention the time difference again.
+"Haha," I laughed softly, choosing not to mention the time difference again.
 "What about you Divin?
 What sort of business do you own?"
 I switched the conversation to Divin.

 "Hmm, you know.
 Odds and ends..."
 He waved it off.
-"I see", I said.
+"I see," I said.
 I didn't.
 Thinking about it now, on the spectrum of most talkative on the right to least on left, Divin would sit on the extreme left.
 Carol would probably be on the other end, followed closely by Taro.
 I guess Julie, myself and Arya were somewhere in between, in that order.

 Pretty soon, we reached the place where we had run back from before.
 Looking off to the left, I scanned the caves for signs of a crocodile.
 I didn't have to search for long.
 I soon saw it, just at the mouth of the cave sitting still with its mouth wide open, half-concealed by the long shadows of evening.
 Forget a balloon, it could pop my head like a bubble; that is how large it was.
 We stood and stared at it watchfully.
 It didn't move a muscle.